s5b/jjAgglomerator/README.md

 ## Usage

-You can run the application by typing:
+You can find instructions on how to run the application by running the following command:

-    lein run ./data/raw/savings-2012-2013-20130611.csv  ./data/raw/savings-2014-2015-20150826.csv
+    lein run -- --help

-This will process the two `.csv` files, to `stdout`
+This will print out a help message describing the parameters that can be supplied to the application.

-FIXME: explanation
+The application can be run standalone by running the produced `.jar` file as follows

-    $ java -jar etl-0.1.0-standalone.jar [args]
+    $ java -jar jjAgglomerator-0.1.0-standalone.jar [args]

-## Options

-FIXME: listing of options this app accepts.

-## Examples

-...

-### Bugs

-...

-### Any Other Sections
-### That You Think
-### Might be Useful

 ## License

 Copyright © 2015 s5b

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Apache 2 License.